gameranonymous/frontend/index.md

 # Gamer Anonymous

-*Gamer*

-*Gamer ?*

-*Gamer :-(*

-Now you understand.
-Let's go to Gamer Anonymous.
+Gamer Anonymous is a co-operative of gamers who want to create a nicer, more inclusive gaming environment to play in.

 #### The Plan

-We aim to create an online gaming environment based on inclusivity, decency and safety.
+We aim to create an online gaming environment based on inclusivity, diversity and safety.

 We want to enable more people from under represented or diverse groups to enjoy activities in gaming: